 Max Verstappen scored his 2nd pole position of 2019, topping every session of Qualifying to beat out Sebastian Vettel, mainly thanks to the advantage the Red Bull had through Sectors 1 and 2, ahead of Hamilton, with LeClerc dropping down to 14th, and then the other usual suspects in Bottas and Albon, with both the Haas drivers starting in the Top 10, and Pierre Gasly once again popping up in Q3, to start 7th.

-This made it 9 consecutive race weekend in which Hamilton hasn’t started on pole, his longest drought since he moved to Mercedes in 2013.
+This made it 9 consecutive race weekends in which Hamilton hasn’t started on pole, his longest drought since he moved to Mercedes in 2013.

 Another interesting fact was discovered after Qualifying, which is that there have only been 2 Formula One Qualifying sessions to take place on November 16, the birthday of Red Bull principal Christian Horner.